G-structure/libigl-crochet-project/README.md

 # Computational Crochet Pattern Generator
-We are trying to implement this paper: [AmiGo: Computational Design of Amigurumi Crochet Patterns](./docs/amigo.pdf)
+(WIP) We are trying to implement this paper: [AmiGo: Computational Design of Amigurumi Crochet Patterns](./docs/amigo.pdf)

 ## Building
 Download libigl in the directory one level up from this one (i.e., ../) and compile libigl: